atimofeev/dotfiles/Readme.md

-# Readme.md

 ## Introduction

-This repository provides a script that automates the installation of various applications and manages their respective dotfiles and configurations.
-Each application has its own directory which may contain its specific installation script, a requirements file, and a symlinks file.
+This repository contains a script that automates the installation of various applications and manages their respective dotfiles and configurations.
+Each application is housed in its own directory, which may have its specific installation script, a requirements file, and a symlinks file.

 ## Structure